RILMANIA/ip-revisi/README.md

 ---

-“This project applies AI-powered personalization using OpenAI GPT API and external game data through a RESTful client–server architecture, with comprehensive testing and deployment.”
+"This project applies AI-powered personalization using Google Gemini API and external game data through a RESTful client–server architecture, with comprehensive testing and deployment."

 ---

 I am making a game project with genshin impact as a theme.
-This project applies AI-powered personalization using OpenAI GPT API (link: https://openai.com/api/) and external game data through a RESTful client–server architecture.
+This project applies AI-powered personalization using Google Gemini API (link: https://ai.google.dev/gemini-api/docs) and external game data through a RESTful client–server architecture.
 The game data is extracted from a 3rd party API (link: https://genshin.jmp.blue/).

 In this project: